 Berkshire Publishing Group specializes in international relations, cross-cultural communication, global business and economic information, and environmental sustainability.

-Our mission is to support learning at all levels with books on global issues.
-We’re thinking of everyone from the curious high-school student in a developing country to the professional person who wants to get up to speed on a subject outside his or her expertise.
+Our mission is to open new windows on the world and to support learning at all levels, from the curious high-school student in a developing country to the professional person who wants to get up to speed on a subject outside his or her expertise.
+Our goal is to make sense of the information that floods our lives, approaching perennial subjects in fresh ways.
 We’re known for asking “How?” and “Why?” – not just Who, What, When, and Where – and we’re are convinced that today’s knowledge as well as the wisdom of ages past will enable us to face the future.

-New and complex challenges face us, along with new and exciting opportunities.
 Berkshire has focused on subjects that really matter as we design books on global issues.
 And we’re always looking at fields where vital research is being done and where there are new careers opening up.
+Join us as we explore different countries, different periods in the history of humanity, and look to the stars and galaxies.
+Our community includes teachers and students, writers and scientists, and experts from universities in over one hundred countries – all curious about this beautiful wide world and eager to share knowledge for our common future.

 Our publications are peer-reviewed and we have many well-known scholars amongst our contributors.
 Our readers are global citizens who want to make the world a better place.
 Join this community of scholars, writers, students, and teachers who share a heartfelt desire to explore and understand the complex world of the 21st century.